pycom/pycom-documentation/content/updatefirmware/ltemodem.md

 > Note: The prefered method for updating the LTE modem is using upgdiff- files, as these updates are faster.
 Check in the zip archive wheter a upgdiff- update for your version is available.
 When using a upgdiff- file, you do not need to use `updater.elf`

+> Using `sqnsupgrade` does not currently work properly in the pygate firmware

 There are several different ways to update the firmware of the LTE modem.
 1. [Flash](/updatefirmware/ltemodem/#flash) (slow)
 2. [SD card](/updatefirmware/ltemodem/#sd-card) (fastest)